Sunday, 30 November 2025

 UK Railway Industry for Dummies focusing on Rail Infrastructure

-Rail assets are organised into large hierarchical asset classes that are interdependent to make up a rail system.
+Rail assets are organised into large, hierarchical asset classes that are interdependent, forming a rail system.
 These rail assets are organised using detailed, lower-level assets built from taxonomies and ontologies tailored to each jurisdiction within the rail industry.
-Railway interaction and operation of assets must conform to various stringent rail regulations.
+Railway interaction and asset operations must comply with stringent rail regulations.
 Safety has a massive focus.

 Taxonomy organises data hierarchically, while ontology models both hierarchies and complex relationships between entities and their properties.
-In the rail industry, ontologies are crucial for successfully modelling assets.
+In the rail industry, ontologies are crucial for successful asset modelling.

 The picture shows examples of significant assets (high-level)